 (1) The number of shares currently beneficially owned includes 64,638 shares issuable upon conversion of a convertible note (including accrued interest on the note) held by a family trust controlled by Mrs. Reiss.
 Also includes outstanding shares held by various family trusts and a private corporation controlled by Mrs. Reiss.
-The calculation of the percentage of shares beneficially owned after this offering also includes approximately 329,000 additional shares into which notes held by various family trusts and Reisung Enterprises, Inc., a corporation controlled by Mrs. Reiss, will be converted upon the completion of this offering and 155,955 shares for which common stock warrants held by various family trusts and Reisung Enterprises, Inc., a corporation controlled by Mrs. Reiss, will become exercisable upon the completion of this offering (each assuming an initial public offering price of \$11.00 per share, the midpoint of the price range listed on the cover page of this prospectus).
+The calculation of the percentage of shares beneficially owned after this offering also includes approximately 366,481 additional shares into which notes held by various family trusts and Reisung Enterprises, Inc., a corporation controlled by Mrs. Reiss, will be converted upon the completion of this offering and 171,550 shares for which common stock warrants held by various family trusts and Reisung Enterprises, Inc., a corporation controlled by Mrs. Reiss, will become exercisable upon the completion of this offering (each based upon an initial public offering price of \$10.00 per share).
 The address of Mrs. Reiss is 9675 La Jolla Farms Road, La Jolla, California 92037.